Academic Technology Key Resources

 The University of Warwick provides excellent research infrastructure technology including software, hardware and support.
-The Academic Technology team provides several support options for researchers.
+The Academic Technology team provide several support options for researchers.

 If you are scoping a bid for a research grant that includes digital methods or digital outputs, contact us to help shape your bid for a greater chance of success.
 We have particular specialism in supporting humanities and social sciences projects.
 Find out more about the Digital Humanities service.